ziiqoos/pn-todo-app/README.md

        http://localhost:4200

-## Live app
+## Live App
-you can see a live version of the app deployed on [Vercel](https://vercel.com/), using the following link :
+you can see a live version of the app deployed on Vercel, using the following link :
   - [Live App](https://pn-todo-app.vercel.app/)